kr41/h10n/docs/glossary.rst

     translator
         Translator is an object to manage :term:`locales<locale>` and perform :term:`message` translation.
-        See the :class:`h10n.translator.Translator` class for details.
+        Is represented by :class:`h10n.translator.Translator` class.

     locale
         Locale is an object which stores :term:`messages<message>` and